achntj/sentimate/about.md

 He has worked as a research intern at companies like Tech Mahindra and has volunteered at organisations like SEETalks, HappyPlus, ZenOnco and many others.
 For him, these experiences have revealed various problems and stigmas in the society, including mental health, and have encouraged him to come up with innovative solutions.

-He would be beyond grateful, if you could [share](https://twitter.com/intent/tweet?original_referer=https%3A%2F%2Fsentimate.ml%2F&ref_src=twsrc%5Etfw%7Ctwcamp%5Ebuttonembed%7Ctwterm%5Eshare%7Ctwgr%5E&text=Guys%20have%20a%20look%20at%20SentiMate!!%20It%20can%20detect%20depression%20using%20text!!&url=https%3A%2F%2Fsentimate.ml&via=achintyajha05)this website with your friends or send your feedback about the model and StuClan.
+He would be beyond grateful, if you could [share](https://twitter.com/intent/tweet?original_referer=https%3A%2F%2Fsentimate.ml%2F&ref_src=twsrc%5Etfw%7Ctwcamp%5Ebuttonembed%7Ctwterm%5Eshare%7Ctwgr%5E&text=Guys%20have%20a%20look%20at%20SentiMate!!%20It%20can%20detect%20depression%20using%20text!!&url=https%3A%2F%2Fsentimate.ml&via=achintyajha05) this website with your friends or send your feedback about the model and StuClan.

 ---